An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 print(square_root(100, 0.01))

 This code is not entirely practical if we need a numeric result for further calculations.
 Returning a string is useful for displaying, but not for additional computation.
+It is better to return the raw number.

 def square_root(integer_number: int, accuracy: float):